by ProcureDeskLast Updated : Dec-04-2018

 Similarly, if you are talking about ethical purchasing and conflict of interest.
 Give a hypothetical example.
 For example, Bob is responsible for purchasing cleaning and janitorial services.
-Purchasing it from a company where he is a part owner and his wife is the CEO is a conflict of interest.
+Purchasing it from a company where he is a part-owner and his wife is the CEO is a conflict of interest.

-A policy is of no use if the policy can’t be easily adopted by your employees or it can’t be implemented.
+The policy is of no use if the policy can’t be easily adopted by your employees or it can’t be implemented.

-We will explain this few example cases
+We will explain a few example cases

 Let’s say as part of the purchasing policy, you have defined a new set of authorization levels for approval of purchases.

 So you currently may have a simple purchase approval process where the approval always comes from the manager but now your new process requires approval for different stakeholders based on the total spend.
 You also incorporated a new approval requirement from procurement.

 Can this new approval process be easily implemented?

 Yes, if you have a purchasing system with flexible workflow support.